-Gold is the oldest form of money that is generally recognized everywhere in the world.
-It is also traded as a futures market commodity and daily trading activity around the world effects the price.
+Gold is the oldest form of money generally recognized everywhere in the world.
+It is also traded as a futures market commodity, and daily trading activity worldwide affects the price.

-Today’s gold spot price is based on buying a futures contract that contains a 10, 50 or 100 troy ounces of gold.
-Beyond the price of the metal, there are additional costs that can stack up for fulfillment and delivery.
+Today’s gold spot price is based on buying a futures contract containing 10, 50, or 100 troy ounces of gold.
+Beyond the price of the metal, additional costs can stack up for fulfillment and delivery.

-Some of the gold bars moving out of the COMEX vaults in recent months make their way to both government and private mints for pressing, pouring, machining and casting into smaller and more affordable weight denominations.
+Some of the gold bars moving out of the COMEX vaults in recent months have made their way to both government and private mints for pressing, pouring, machining, and casting into smaller and more affordable weight denominations.

 Today, there are thousands of available products when shopping for a gold investment.
-Investors that are considering fractional gold bars have many to choose from.
+Investors who are considering fractional gold bars have many to choose from.

-Fractional gold bars are ones that are minted with a weight of less than 1 troy ounce.
-In some cases they are measured in fractions of an ounce in increments that are similar to coins, such as 1/10 oz, 1/4 oz and 1/2 oz.
+Fractional gold bars are minted with a weight of less than 1 troy ounce.
+In some cases, they are measured in fractions of an ounce in increments similar to coins, such as 1/10 oz, 1/4 oz, and 1/2 oz.

-Most of the newly minted gold bullion in the marketplace today are produced by refineries and mints in Europe and Asian where measuring with the metric system is standard.
-It’s becoming much more common to find gold bars for sale are measured on a gram scale than in fractions of an ounce.
+Most of the newly minted gold bullion in the marketplace today is produced by refineries and mints in Europe and Asia, where measuring with the metric system is standard.
+It’s becoming much more common to find gold bars for sale measured on a gram scale rather than in fractions of an ounce.

-Gold gram bars are an excellent choice to add to your investment stack.
-They are extremely liquid and easy to convert to fiat if needed.
-They are also a lot friendly on the wallet than buying a full ounce at time.
+Gold gram bars are an excellent addition to your investment stack.
+They are highly liquid and easy to convert to fiat if needed.
+They are also much more friendly on the wallet than buying a full ounce.

-And having an assortment of different size gold gram bars may be a practical way to be prepared if you ever need to barter.
-There are even some options available to buy half gram gold bars from various manufacturers.
+Having an assortment of different-sized gold gram bars may be a practical way to be prepared if you ever need to barter.
+There are even some options available to buy half-gram gold bars from various manufacturers.

-When it comes to pricing, smaller gold bars are typically in a price range that is affordable to a wider range of investors.
-It is also important to remember that smaller bars will frequently have a higher dealer premium than larger sizes.
+Regarding pricing, smaller gold bars are typically affordable to a broader range of investors.
+However, smaller bars will frequently have a higher dealer premium than larger sizes.

 Less than $100